Last Updated on January 13, 2021 by Ben Adams

 You’ll see how to place back and lay bets, and also see exactly how they can lock in a profit.

-How Matched Betting Works – 5 Step Example
+Real-Life Matched Betting Example – In 5 Steps

 To make things super clear, I’ll take you through a real-life example.